wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 };
 ```

-To make sure the items stay in the cart even after page reload, you will are also use cookies.
+To make sure the items stay in the cart even after page reload, you will use cookies.
 So you need to update the `nuxtInitServer` function:

-- Update the `index.js` file to get the following:
+- Update the `index.js` file.
+Copy/paste the following code to replace the existing code in `index.js`:

-`store/index.js`
+`Path: ./deliveroo-clone-tutorial/frontend/store/index.js`

 ```js
 import cookieparser from 'cookieparser';